pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 in order to fine-tune the how the captive portal will will behave for each user.

 .. tip:: pfSense's RADIUS dictionary may not be included by default in your RADIUS server configuration.
- FreeRADIUS dictionary is available `here`_. for other RADIUS servers, please contact your vendor.
+ FreeRADIUS dictionary is available `here`_.
+For other RADIUS servers, please contact your vendor.

 :Individual traffic quota:
- An individual traffic quota may be defined for each user, using ``pfsense-max-total-octets``.
+ An individual traffic quota may be defined for each user, using ``pfsense-Max-Total-Octets``.

  This attribute should contain, as the name imply, an integer defining the maximum amount of data an user could spend before getting disconnected.